Blue Sky Black Death: Career

 The acclaim received for their debut album led to the duo landing a record deal with popular independent rap label Babygrande Records later in 2006.
 Their first release on the label was a full-length collaboration with Holocaust, titled Blue Sky Black Death Presents: The Holocaust, released on September 5.
 Holocaust provided all the album's vocals with no guest appearances, and BSBD provided production for every track.
-The album included the duo's first 12-inch single The Ocean / No Image.
-The duo's next album was a collaboration with another Wu-Tang affiliate, Sunz of Man and Black Market Militia member Hell Razah.
+The album included the duo's first 12-inch single, The Ocean / No Image.
+The duo's next album was a collaboration with another Wu-Tang affiliate, Sunz of Man, and Black Market Militia member Hell Razah.
 Their album Razah's Ladder was released on October 23, 2007.
-Unlike The Holocaust, the album included outside guest appearances, featuring Crooked I, Shabazz the Disciple, Ill Bill, Sabac Red and Prodigal Sunn.
-The duo strayed from the dark soundscapes featured on The Holocaust, instead providing a soulful backdrop for Razah.
+Unlike The Holocaust, the album included outside guest appearances, featuring Crooked I, Shabazz the Disciple, Ill Bill, Sabac Red, and Prodigal Sunn.
+The duo strayed from the dark soundscapes featured in The Holocaust, instead providing a soulful backdrop for Razah.
 Shortly before the release of Razah's Ladder, the duo released their first mixtape, titled Dirtnap, featuring various unreleased collaborations and two instrumentals from their forthcoming album.

 The duo's next release was their first all-instrumental project, Late Night Cinema, released on April 29, 2008.
-The dense instrumentals featured contributions from violinists, organists, trumpeters, synth players and vocalists, as well as in-house guitar, keyboard and drum kit work.
+The dense instrumentals featured contributions from violinists, organists, trumpeters, synth players, and vocalists, as well as in-house guitar, keyboard, and drum kit work.
 The album received high acclaim from XLR8R, Music-Reviewer, PopMatters, SputnikMusic and RapReviews.com.
-RapReviews writer Pedro Hernandez stated "With this album, Blue Sky Black Death pushes the limits of what hip-hop music can be" and called it "essential listening".
+RapReviews writer Pedro Hernandez stated, "With this album, Blue Sky Black Death pushes the limits of what hip-hop music can be" and called it "essential listening."
 BSBD stayed active online throughout 2008, releasing two instrumental podcast blends titled Gifts in Jail Vol. 1 and Gifts in Jail Vol. 2, as well as a screwed version of Late Night Cinema titled Lean Night Cinema.

 In June 2008, after an online petition from fans, Babygrande released the acclaimed instrumentals from The Holocaust on vinyl and CD.
 BSBD then contributed twelve of thirteen tracks for Phoenix MC Gutta's debut album Heads Will Roll, released on Babygrande on September 2.
 On September 30, Babygrande released the album The Evil Jeanius, by pairing Jean Grae vocals with Blue Sky Black Death beats.
 November saw the duo's fifth release of the year, Slow Burning Lights, an indie pop project with singer Yes Alexander, which was recorded and completed two years before its release.